RAPZ0D/Machine-Learning-with-R-programming/README.md

 There are several libraries available in various programming languages for building neural networks.
 In R, some popular libraries for neural networks include:
 - **MASS**: Provides functions for fitting neural network models.
 - **neuralnet**: Offers tools for training and visualizing neural networks.

+## Where to Use Neural Networks
+Neural networks find applications in a wide range of fields, including:
+- **Classification**: Identifying patterns or categories in data, such as image recognition or text classification.
+- **Regression**: Predicting numerical values based on input data.
+- **Clustering**: Grouping data points into clusters based on similarities.
+- **Time Series Prediction**: Forecasting future values based on historical data.
+- **Anomaly Detection**: Identifying outliers or unusual patterns in data.